 For heavily regulated industries, like banking and finance, computer imaging can be a useful and efficient way to meet strict security and compliance requirements.
 New York-based investment firm Brean Capital follows a stringent data sanitization process, carefully reimaging devices when employees leave the organization.

 How do you deploy images to user endpoints?

 Depending on the imaging solution you use, there are several ways to deploy images to user devices.
-Having multiple image deployment options on hand is especially useful since more organizations are transitioning into remote or hybrid (part remote, part in-person) environments.
+A computer imaging solution that offers multiple image deployment options is especially useful since more organizations are transitioning into remote or hybrid (part remote, part in-person) environments.

 Offline image deployment refers to the process of deploying an image to a computer that is not connected to the local network or the internet.
 This could be because the network connection is unstable or unavailable (in air-gapped government and military organizations, for instance).
 Deployment is done via USB or other optical media that contains the necessary OS image, drivers, and software.

 Online deployment via local network